LeeroyRivera/LeeroyRivera/README.md

 * 🌱 Currently learning **Frontend design & React**
 * 🔭 Exploring projects that mix **hardware + software**
-* 🎯 Goal: keep growing as a **full-stack developer**
+* 🎯 Goal: keep growing as a **full-stack developer** and specializing in **system desing and auditing** on the longer run
-* ⚡ Fun fact: I enjoy debugging almost as much as building
+* ⚡ Fun fact: I enjoy reading documentation almost as much as building

 ---